Juan d'Anyelica

 Juan d'Anyelica is a jazz flamenco guitarist from Spain who plays extensively throughout Mexico.
 He is widely considered to be the finest guitarist in Cancun and the state of Quintana Roo.
 He has played live shows at several locations in Cancun such as Roots Jazz Club, the Grand Oasis and Melia Resorts.
-He worked with Paco de Lucia on his album Cositas Buenas And has won a Latin Emmy award.
+He worked with Paco de Lucia on his album Cositas Buenas.
+And he has won a Latin Grammy Award.
 He has appeared at the Cancun Jazz Festival.

-Anyelica's albums include Flamenco Fussion - Live… One Night At Roots (1998) and "Salud."
+Anyelica's albums include Flamenco Fussion - Live… One Night At Roots (1998) and Salud.